Packages¶

 package.
 The two most interesting are:

-symbols accessible in the package and DO-EXTERNAL-SYMBOLS only iterates over
+iterates over thesymbols accessible in the package and

 To print all exported symbols of a package named “PACKAGE”, you can write: